acl2017/acl2017.github.io/_pages/home.md

 <h2>News</h2>

+**July 26, 2017**.
+ACL talks are going to be professionally recorded and made available as videos after the conference.
+More details on this and other useful information for oral presentations &amp; posters, can be found [here](/participants#presenter-information).
+{: .notice--info}

 **July 18, 2017**.
 The ACL smartphone app has been released.
 It uses the [GuideBook](http://www.guidebook.com) platform and is designed to be the ACL attendee's companion during the conference.
 More details on the app including download links can be found [here](/participants#conference-app).
 {: .notice--info}